-Severance costs recognized during the three months ended March 31, 2016 related primarily to our decision to close an animal health manufacturing plant in Ireland as well as the integration of Novartis AH.
-Severance costs recognized during the three months ended March 31, 2015 related primarily to the acquisition of Novartis AH as well as actions taken to reduce our cost structure.
+Severance costs recognized during the three months ended June 30, 2016 related primarily to the integration of Novartis AH.
+Severance costs recognized during the six months ended June 30, 2016 related primarily to the integration of Novartis AH, as well as our decision to close an animal health manufacturing plant in Ireland.
+Severance costs recognized during the three and six months ended June 30, 2015 related primarily to the acquisition of Novartis AH, as well as severance costs for actions taken to reduce our cost structure.

-Asset impairment and other special charges recognized during the three months ended March 31, 2016 resulted primarily from \$87.2 million of asset impairment and other charges related to our decision to close an animal health manufacturing plant in Ireland.
+Asset impairment and other special charges recognized during the three months ended June 30, 2016 related primarily to integration costs related to our acquisition of Novartis AH.
+Asset impairment and other special charges recognized during the six months ended June 30, 2016 resulted primarily from \$87.2 million of asset impairment and other charges related to our decision to close an animal health manufacturing plant in Ireland.
 The manufacturing plant was written down to its estimated fair value, which was based primarily on recent sales of similar assets.
-The remaining asset impairment and other special charges recognized during the three months ended March 31, 2016 consisted of integration costs related to our acquisition of Novartis AH.
-Asset impairment and other special charges recognized during the three months ended during the three months ended March 31, 2016 consisted of integration costs related primarily to integration costs and intangible asset impairments due to product rationalization resulting from our acquisition of Novartis AH.
+The remaining asset impairment and other special charges recognized during the six months ended June 30, 2016 consisted of integration costs related to our acquisition of Novartis AH.
+Asset impairment and other special charges recognized during the three and six months ended June 30, 2015 related primarily to integration costs and intangible asset impairments due to product rationalization resulting from our acquisition of Novartis AH.